-In summary, respondent stipulated to seven violations of professional misconduct involving two client matters.3 The parties also stipulated to certain aggravating and mitigating factors.
+In summary, respondent stipulated to four violations of professional misconduct involving two client matters.
+The parties also stipulated to certain aggravating and mitigating factors.

 Regarding mitigation, extreme emotional difficulties or physical disabilities suffered by the attorney at the time of the professional misconduct may be considered mitigating.
 (Rules Proc. of State Bar, tit.
 IV, Stds. for Atty.
 Sanctions for Prof. Misconduct, std.
-1.2(e)(iv).)4 The Supreme Court has held that extreme emotional difficulties are a mitigating factor where expert testimony establishes that those emotional difficulties were directly responsible for the misconduct, provided that the attorney has also established, through clear and convincing evidence, that he or she no longer suffers from such difficulties.
+1.2(e)(iv).)
+The Supreme Court has held that extreme emotional difficulties are a mitigating factor where expert testimony establishes that those emotional difficulties were directly responsible for the misconduct, provided that the attorney has also established, through clear and convincing evidence, that he or she no longer suffers from such difficulties.
 (Porter v.
 State Bar (1990) 52 Cal.3d 518, 527; In re Naney (1990) 51 Cal.3d 186, 197; In re Lamb (1989) 49 Cal.3d 239, 246.)
 However, the Supreme Court also has held that, absent a finding of rehabilitation, emotional problems are not considered to be a mitigating factor.
 (Kaplan v.
 State Bar (1991) 52 Cal.3d 1067, 1072-1073; In re Naney, supra, 51 Cal.3d at p.
 197.)

-Here, in accepting respondent into the ADP, the court found that there was a sufficient connection between respondent's mental health problems and his stipulated misconduct.
+Here, in accepting respondent into the ADP, the court found that respondent had suffered from depression, drug addiction and alcoholism and that there was a sufficient connection between respondent's problems and the stipulated misconduct.
 (Rules Proc. of State Bar, rule 802(c).)
-Respondent was enrolled in the State Bar's Lawyer Assistance Program (LAP) in February 2005 in a five-year commitment to his recovery program.
-However, respondent's conduct before this court while participating in the ADP prevent the court from making a finding that respondent has established his sustained rehabilitation by clear and convincing evidence.
+Respondent was enrolled in the State Bar's Lawyer Assistance Program (LAP) in March 2003 in a five-year commitment to his recovery program.
+However, respondent's conduct before this court while participating in the ADP and his termination from that program prevent the court from making a finding that respondent has established his sustained rehabilitation by clear and convincing evidence.
 Therefore, the court will not give respondent any mitigation credit for his participation in the LAP or the ADP.